 Your breakfast is served in a room that once hosted the resident monks and your usual favorites are joined by a welcome array of local dishes served with Peruvian pottery.
 If your timing is right, the once–a–week &Incan Feasts& add song and dance performances to dinner.
 The formal Illariy restaurant is the place to see and be seen, but only by the absolute upper crust.
 Prices are double its closest competitor, but that comes with the kind of attentive service, daring dishes, and deep wine list that is hard to find among all the other restaurants a block or two away.

 Guest rooms vary in size and natural light quite a bit, ranging from cramped ones rooms on the bottom floor to sumptuous suites, so book carefully.
 The premium to be in a better space is well worth it here.
 If possible, avoid the newer wing and reserve a suite in the oldest section — even though many of the &suites& are just extra–large rooms with no separation between living and sleeping areas.
 If you are sensitive to noise get one away from the street, though others are amazingly quiet.

 The multilingual staffers are the best outside Lima and are used to waiting on VIPs.
-Unless you end up with one of the smallest standard rooms, this will probably rank up there with your most memorable hotel stays around the world.
+Unless you end up with one of the smallest standard rooms, this mainstay of the Belmond portfolio of luxury hotels will probably rank up there with your most memorable stays around the world.